-Charitable Gift Annuity: Give cash or appreciated assets in exchange for secure fixed annuity payments for one or two lives, with rates based on your age(s) to your nearest birthday(s) at time of gift.
-Please click here for more information.
+Charitable Gift Annuity.
+Give cash or appreciated assets in exchange for secure fixed annuity payments for one or two lives, with rates based on your age(s) to your nearest birthday(s) at time of gift.

-Bequest: Designate The Jewish Agency as a beneficiary in your will, trust or qualified retirement plan for a specific amount or for a percentage of your residuary estate.
+Bequest.
+Designate The Jewish Agency as a beneficiary in your will, trust or qualified retirement plan for a specific amount or for a percentage of your residuary estate.
 Make your bequest unrestricted or specify a particular program of the Jewish Agency.
-Click here for Sample Bequest language.

 The importance of your Planned Gift to The Jewish Agency for Israel cannot be overestimated.
 Our team of planned giving experts would welcome the opportunity to talk to you or your financial advisor, without obligation.
 Let’s discuss your unique individual philanthropic goals and how you can establish an enduring legacy.
-To learn more about our Planned Giving program please call us at 212-318-6105, or click here fill out a form, and we will be glad to get back to you.
+To learn more about our Planned Giving program please call us at 212-318-6105, or fill out the PLANNED GIVING form below, and we will be glad to get back to you.

 Your thoughtful planning and charitable gift will help ensure the future vibrancy and strength of Israel’s largest non- profit organization, The Jewish Agency for Israel.
 Join us as a partner in delivering the services and programs we offer to improve the lives of Jews worldwide and connect the Jewish people to Israel in perpetuity.
 Your legacy will live on as generations continue the work and mission of taking care of Jews around the world.
 We are avaible to explore a variety of gift vehicles, with many substantial tax advantages and other economic benefits during your lifetime.